rabbitmq/chef-cookbook/README.md

 node['rabbitmq']['tcp_listen_interface'] = nil
 ```

-Listening for SSL connections may be limited to a specific interface by setting the following attribute:
+Listening for TLS connections may be limited to a specific interface by setting the following attribute:

 ```
 node['rabbitmq']['ssl_listen_interface'] = nil